sts10/sts10.github.io/_posts/2023-01-25-exploring-new-software-licenses.markdown

 which is reassuring!

+### Other reasonable advice: Stick with your community's license

+Choose a License reminds developers [to consider what licenses your related projects use when selecting a license](https://choosealicense.com/community/), which seems like solid advice.
+For example, it notes that "Rust crates are overwhelmingly licensed under both MIT and Apache License 2.0."
+This is part of the reason I initially chose MIT for Tidy and most of my other Rust projects.
+It's also the reason [I chose the BSD-3-Clause license for a project of mine that works with and depends on age file encryption](https://github.com/sts10/bottle).

 ## Changing the license of an existing project

 Can a developer change the license of an existing project?
 Mitchell [addresses that question specifically in a more recent post](https://writing.kemitchell.com/2022/03/07/Switching-Open-Software-Terms).
 I won't attempt to summarize, but it sounds like a "Yes, with these notes" on things like "license revocation."